fabriceci/RichFilemanager-JAVA/readme.md

 # Java connector for RFM plugin

 *This is a (quick) conversion of the RFM PHP connector tested with Spring MVC.
- The code needs testing and a big refactoring, but it can be already used.*
+The code needs to be refactored and fully unit tested, but it can be already used.*

 Requirement:

 * Servlet 3.1+ API.
-* Java 7+
+* Java >= 7

 ## Installation